Baldev8910/Heatmap-Calendar--With-Seasons-/README.md

 Or to test the snowflakes, just paste the entire `xmas25.js` in your note and switch the note to `Reading view`.

+**Important:** You can even paste the snippet as a separate DataviewJS code, and it will work perfectly.

 If the GIF feels laggy, you can check the higher-quality xmas25.mp4 in the preview folder.

 ## New Features